lukik45/OS-CP_final/README.md

 # OS-CP_final
+> This repo contains the final project on **Operating Systems & Concurrent Progrramming**

 My project consists of only a single program, which as I believe satisfies both conditons:
 1. Visiting a museum at the same time by as many people as possible,